jamesmacwhite/hlstatsx-web/README.md

 HLstatsX:CE Web Content
 =========================

-This is a modification of the original HLstatsX:CE web content that is used for the stats web interface.
+This is a modification of the original HLstatsX:CE web content that is used for the front-end.

-It is a directly clone of the web folder from the original source code of HLstatsX:CE
+It is a direct clone of the web folder from the original source code of HLstatsX:CE

 ## Changes/Additions

 * All template pages using the HTML5 Doctype
-* SourceBans Redux theme
+* Modified SourceBans theme
 * Mobile optimisation
 * TeamSpeak 3 Support (See Credits)